The university offer has come, enrolment is completed, now there’s just one thing left to decide – is your teenager moving out of home?

 Do you plan to continue to work at, or find, a casual job while you study?
 Or would you prefer to focus on your studies?

 Higher cost of living is often one of the biggest disadvantages of moving out of home.
-Make sure you talk to your teen about their short- and long-term goals, and how they prioritise these, when discussing the financial impacts of moving out of home.
+Make sure you talk to your teen about their short- and long-term goals, and how they prioritise these, when discussing the financial impacts of moving away to study.

-Independence tends to be the main driving factor behind teens who want to move out of home.
-Transitioning into adulthood is an exciting time, and many teenagers don’t want to feel as though they’re lagging behind their peers who’ve chosen to leave the nest.
+Independence tends to be the main driving factor behind a teenager moving out of home.
+Transitioning into adulthood is an exciting time, and many teens don’t want to feel as though they’re lagging behind their peers who’ve chosen to leave the nest.

 Conversely, some teens may be more reluctant to leave home during a period of big change.
 Having a stable and familiar home environment may be what they need to cope with these shifts in their everyday life.
 It may not be so much that they’re scared to move out of home, but just that they need time to settle into university life before they’re ready to go out on their own.

-Sometimes the excitement of moving out of home and starting a new life can overshadow the actual purpose of relocating – to study at university.
+Sometimes the excitement of moving out of home for the first time and starting a new life can overshadow the actual purpose of relocating – to study at university.
 It’s important for your teen to think about the kind of study habits they want to develop and the grades they’re aiming for.
 Where they’re living can have a big impact on their study.

 Your teen may choose to keep home and study environments separate – for example, if they live in a crowded share house but utilise the university library for study.
 Help them carefully consider what kind of environment they need to concentrate, and where they'll be able to create this.

 Navigating new relationships while living at home can be an uncomfortable and sensitive topic for both you and your teen.
 Keep an open and transparent dialogue about mutual respect and agree on a set of ground rules for guests.
 Your teen will need to learn to do this with anyone they live with, so establishing these expectations early will set them up for harmonious share house living when they eventually end up moving out of home for the first time.

-You may have concerns about your teen moving out and distancing themselves from the family.
-These are natural feelings for parents and it can be hard to let go after having your child so close to you for what’s often been their entire life.
+You may have concerns about your teenager moving out of home and distancing themselves from the family.
+These are natural feelings for parents, and it can be hard to let go after having your child so close to you for what’s often been their entire life.
 Keep in mind that distance can make many teens appreciate their family even more.

 Do you feel as though living at home would stifle your ability to explore romantic relationships?